rland93/uciAPC/README.md

 # uciAPC
-An artificial pancreas controller for a closed-loop system.
+A zone to write and test artificial pancreas controllers (APC) in python!

+It uses [simglucose](https://github.com/jxx123/simglucose) to simulate the controller response.

 Project Website: